ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 **Renderer** could be the library, and features implemented via **backends** (e.g. OpenGL backend).
-The question is which level is **Renderer**, is it low level with something building on top?
+The question is which level is **Renderer**, is it low level with something like a scene-aware renderer building on top?

 ## Trying to describre the problem

 When rendering a scene, there is a bipartite graph (resources are input to passes which produces resources as output, used by other passes as input, etc.)

-At the lowest level, a pass is making drawcall(s) to a graphics API, those calls takes input from:
+At the lowest level, a pass is making drawcall(s) to a graphics API, using the currently active program.
+The program takes input from:
 * Vertex Buffers/Primitive assembly (VAO in OGL.
 Anything else?)
 * Uniforms (Constants in Vulkan?)
 * Textures